Dichotomy of heavy and light pairs of holes in the $t-J$ model: MPS simulations

 \subsection{Singlet versus triplet excitations}

-In Fig.~\ref{fig:triplet}, the rotational two-hole spectrum is compared for the case of a singlet excitation, Eq.~\ref{eqDefRmkSinglet}, and a triplet excitation, Eq.~\ref{eq:triplet} for the $t-J$ model.
+In Fig.~\ref{fig:triplet}, the rotational two-hole spectrum is compared for the case of a singlet excitation, Eq.(4) of the main text, and a triplet excitation, Eq.(9) of the main text, for the $t-J$ model.
 As expected, the overall amplitude of the triplet excitation is significantly lower than in the case of a singlet excitation; note the different color scale.
 Moreover, the lowest energy peak for the triplet excitation is at a higher energy than the corresponding lowest energy peak in the singlet excitation spectrum.

 The triplet excitation spectra at momentum $\vec{k} = (\pi,\pi)$ is related to the dynamical correlation functions involving $\pi^\dagger_{s/d}$ operators considered in \cite{Meixner1997}.
 Consistent with this earlier work on finite size Fermi-Hubbard models, a low energy peak with high spectral weight is visible in the $d$-wave spectra.
-In the $s$-wave case, we observe a low-energy peak with strongly suppressed spectral weight.
-We argue that this peak appears in the $s$-wave case due to the hybridization of $m_4=0$ and $m_4=2$ excitations on the finite width cylinders accessible with time-dependent matrix product states.
-The majority of spectral weight in the $s$-wave case is at high energies.
+In the $s$-wave case, we find the majority of spectral weight at high energies.